NixOS/nix.dev/source/contributing/documentation.md

   - Concepts describe the internals of a piece of code or how to think about a particular idea or entity in the ecosystem.
   - A concept can also describe the historical context behind why something works the way that it does today.
   - If you find yourself wanting to write about the nitty gritty details of how something works, you most likely want to write an explanation.
-- Tutorial
-  - Tutorials walk the user through a particular activity to help give them muscle memory with accepted tools and patterns in the ecosystem.
-  - While the activity itself is important, the goal is to get the reader familiar with the patterns and tools in the ecosystem.

 ### Recipe vs. tutorial
 We find that contributors primarily struggle with the difference between a How-to/Recipe and a Tutorial.